-Preparing for surgery can feel overwhelming or scary if you don’t know what to expect.
+Preparing for surgery (a procedure or operation) can seem overwhelming or scary if you don’t know what to expect.
 You may have some unanswered questions and worries that make you feel this way.
 Sometimes surgery can be unexpected and you don’t have time to prepare for it.
-Other times surgery can be planned in advance so you have some time to get your questions answered and find out what will happen before, during and after your surgery.
+Other times surgery can be planned in advance so you have some time to get your questions answered and find out what will happen before, during, and after your surgery.
 Knowing what to expect will help you feel less nervous and more in control.
 The following information addresses the most commonly asked questions about surgery.
 You should ask your health care provider or surgeon for more specific information about the surgery you will be having.

 What is the difference between day surgery and inpatient surgery?

-Day surgery is when someone comes to the hospital (usually in the morning) for a minor surgical procedure, and leaves the same day.
-Inpatient surgery is when someone stays in the hospital overnight after his/her surgery.
+Day surgery (sometimes called outpatient surgery) is when someone comes to the hospital (usually in the morning) for a minor surgical procedure, and leaves the same day.
+Inpatient surgery is when you stay in the hospital overnight after your surgery.
 Sometimes patients who are staying overnight will be admitted to the hospital the day before their surgery.
 But in most cases people who are staying overnight will be admitted the morning of their surgery.

 What should I do before my surgery?